04/10/2019 by GOLDI JACQUES-MAYNES

 There are three types of pain.

-1. Acute pain is sharp and severe.
 Acute pain typically results from a soft-tissue injury.
 Injuries like ankle sprains, pulled muscles in the low back, or whiplash cause acute pain.

-2. Breakthrough pain is severe pain that erupts when medicated with a long-acting painkiller.
 Breakthrough pain is usually associated with conditions like cancer, or is experienced post-surgery.

-3. Chronic pain is persistent pain that lasts from weeks to years.
 Chronic may start from an initial injury, such as a back sprain or a car accident.
 There may be an ongoing cause, such as an illness like arthritis, diabetes, cancer, or fibromyalgia.

 Use a pain self-assessment.